el-bob-o/FFXIAddons-1/autowsmb/README.md

 #Auto WS and MB
+1.1.0:
+- Add support for SMN bloodpacts and BST ready moves for skillchains.
+For BST, assumes max ready recast reduction.

 1.0.1:
 - Add support for job ability magic burst.
 Mostly used for SMN blood pacts and BST ready moves.